LuizaKlafke/python-challenge-snakeGame/README.md

 ## Objective

-The object of this project is to practice python and the library Turtle skills, while developing the classic Snake Game.
+The object of this project is to practice Python and the library Turtle programming skills, while developing the classic Snake Game.

 # Run project